A micro/macro parallel-in-time (parareal) algorithm applied to a climate model with discontinuous non-monotone coefficients and oscillatory forcing: Introduction

 If only a few parareal iterations are required, the micro/macro parareal algorithm can achieve a significant reduction in the required wall-clock time, compared to a naive simulation using only the micro-simulator by performing the 1-D simulations on different slices of the time interval \emph{in parallel} in each parareal iteration.
 In that case, one can reach an accuracy that is much higher than that of the macroscopic simulation on the whole time interval of interest, with a wall-clock time that is of the order of the simulation time of a few parareal time slices.
 In this paper, we study to what extent this potential is realized for climate simulations based on EBMs.
 In particular, we investigate the ability of the method to deal with oscillatory and abrupt changes in forcing terms, and we study the dependency of the method on the accuracy of the macro model and the number of parareal time slices.

 Since its introduction in~\cite{LiMaGa01}, the parareal strategy has been applied to a wide range of problems, including fluid-structure interaction~\cite{farhat2003time}, Navier--Stokes equation simulation~\cite{fischer2005parareal}, and reservoir simulation~\cite{garrido2005}.
 We refer to ~\cite{maday2002parareal,maday2005parareal} for further analysis, and to \cite{bal2005convergence,staff2005stability} for stability results.
 In~\cite{gander2007analysis}, the method is reformulated in a more general setting that relates the parareal strategy to earlier time-parallel algorithms, such as multiple shooting (see e.g.~\cite{keller1968numerical,nievergelt1964parallel}) or multigrid waveform relaxation (see e.g.~\cite{lubich1987multi,vandewalle1992efficient}).
-The micro-macro parareal method in this paper is a direct generalization of the method in \cite{LeLeSa13}, in which the micro model was a high-dimensional stiff ODE and the macro model was an approximate, low-dimensional ODE for a limited set of slow degrees of freedom.
+The micro-macro parareal method in this paper is a generalization of the method in \cite{LeLeSa13}, in which the micro model was a high-dimensional stiff ODE and the macro model was an approximate, low-dimensional ODE for a limited set of slow degrees of freedom. {In this work, the same principle is followed: we design a parareal method in which the coarse propagator uses a lower-dimensional model than the fine propagator.
+The specific novelty in this paper is the choice of two two models (a 0-D and a 1-D EBM), from which stems the need to design a specific coupling approach to transfer information between the two levels during the serial step of the parareal iteration. }

 Similar micro-macro parareal methods have been considered in the literature.
 The authors of~\cite{BBK,maday41parareal} consider a singularly perturbed system of ordinary differential equations (ODEs) at the microscopic level and the limiting differential-algebraic equation at the macroscopic level.
 In~\cite{engblom2009parallel}, a parareal algorithm for multiscale stochastic chemical kinetics is presented, in which the macroscopic level uses the mean-field limiting ODE.
 In~\cite{mitran2010time}, the parareal algorithm is used with kinetic Monte Carlo at the macroscopic level and molecular dynamics at the microscopic level.